kavyareddypodduturi/fastapi-calculator/README.md

 This project demonstrates:
 - Creating REST APIs using FastAPI
+- Implementing secure user authentication (hashing)
+- Using Pydantic for validation
 - Writing unit, integration, and end-to-end tests
 - Using Playwright for browser testing
-- Implementing logging
 - Setting up CI/CD using GitHub Actions
+- Containerizing applications using Docker

 ---

 ## Conclusion

-This project showcases a complete workflow from development to testing and automation, ensuring the reliability and correctness of the application.
+This project showcases a complete workflow from development to testing, security, and deployment.
+It demonstrates how to build reliable and scalable applications using modern tools and best practices.
 ```